TheMalwareGuardian/Awesome-Bootkits-Rootkits-Development/README.md

 * [Web Avast: Lazarus and the FudModule Rootkit: Beyond BYOVD with an Admin-to-Kernel Zero-Day](https://decoded.avast.io/janvojtesek/lazarus-and-the-fudmodule-rootkit-beyond-byovd-with-an-admin-to-kernel-zero-day/) -> When it comes to Windows security, there is a thin line between admin and kernel.
 Microsoft's security servicing criteria have long asserted that "[a]dministrator-to-kernel is not a security boundary", meaning that Microsoft reserves the right to patch admin-to-kernel vulnerabilities at its own discretion.
 As a result, the Windows security model does not guarantee that it will prevent an admin-level attacker from directly accessing the kernel.
 This isn't just a theoretical concern.
 In practice, attackers with admin privileges frequently achieve kernel-level access by exploiting known vulnerable drivers, in a technique called BYOVD (Bring Your Own Vulnerable Driver).
 * [Web Microsoft Community: Strategies to monitor and prevent vulnerable driver attacks](https://techcommunity.microsoft.com/t5/microsoft-security-experts-blog/strategies-to-monitor-and-prevent-vulnerable-driver-attacks/ba-p/4103985) -> In the ever-evolving landscape of technology, the history of vulnerable drivers in Windows operating systems stands as a testament to the constant battle between innovation and security.
 From its inception, Windows has been a prime target for malicious actors seeking to exploit vulnerabilities in its drivers.
 These vulnerabilities, often overlooked, have played a significant role in the history of Windows, shaping its security policies and prompting a continuous cycle of patches and updates.
 The technique known as Bring Your Own Vulnerable Driver (BYOVD) has become a favoured strategy among threat actors.
 This involves introducing a digitally signed and trusted vulnerable driver into the kernel and exploiting it to gain kernel-level access.
 With this access a threat actor can undermine security measures, extract sensitive credentials, or alter system behaviour to remain undetected.
 * [Web Microsoft: Microsoft recommended driver block rules](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/design/microsoft-recommended-driver-block-rules) -> Microsoft has strict requirements for code running in kernel.
 So, malicious actors are turning to exploit vulnerabilities in legitimate and signed kernel drivers to run malware in kernel.
 One of the many strengths of the Windows platform is our strong collaboration with independent hardware vendors (IHVs) and OEMs.
 Microsoft works closely with our IHVs and security community to ensure the highest level of driver security for our customers.
 When vulnerabilities in drivers are found, we work with our partners to ensure they're quickly patched and rolled out to the ecosystem.
+* [Web Check Point: Breaking Boundaries: Investigating Vulnerable Drivers and Mitigating Risks](https://research.checkpoint.com/2024/breaking-boundaries-investigating-vulnerable-drivers-and-mitigating-risks/) -> Have you ever wondered why there are so many vulnerable drivers and what might be causing them to be vulnerable?
+Do you want to understand why some drivers are prone to crossing security boundaries and how we can stop that?
+* [Blog: BYOVD A Kernel Attack: Stealthy Threat to Endpoint Security](https://systemweakness.com/byovd-a-kernel-attack-stealthy-threat-to-endpoint-security-ec809272e505) -> The cybersecurity landscape is continually evolving, with adversaries employing increasingly sophisticated tactics to evade detection and compromise systems.
+One such technique gaining prominence is Bring Your Own Vulnerable Driver (BYOVD).
+This method leverages legitimate signed but vulnerable drivers to bypass security controls, granting attackers unparalleled access and control over compromised systems on kernel level.

 <div id='windows-kernel-drivers-exploitation-videos'/>